Ready to say goodbye to debt for good? Learn More

 Motion To Extend the Automatic Stay

 The automatic stay is a benefit of filing for bankruptcy.
 It stops your creditors from collecting from you.
-It stops collection calls, bills, and lawsuits for nonpayment of debt.
-It can also stop foreclosure proceedings or car repossessions at least temporarily.
+This includes collection calls, bills, and lawsuits for nonpayment of debt, as well as foreclosure proceedings or car repossessions at least temporarily.
 As soon as you file for Chapter 7 or Chapter 13 bankruptcy, the automatic stay goes into effect.

 Motion To Lift the Automatic Stay